Comic Strip Spread

 As a situation, this card indicates a stage of mediating between opposing views; finding the middle ground to facilitate progress; restoring order in a disruptive environment.
 As such, we may need to explore options that allow amicable solutions to present themselves rather than allow one or the other extreme to take over.

-Card 2: The Emperor
+Card 7: The Star

-Card 3: Imprisoned Instincts
+Card 8: Imprisoned Instincts

 Imprisoned Instincts is traditionally known as the Wheel of Fortune card in tarot.
 While it denotes sudden change for better or worse, nothing in life happens overnight.
 Sometimes, we are aware of signs of change and address them or we may overlook them and pay for consequences later.